 - Suggest a range of compensation that will satisfy the IRS' reasonable compensation requirement

-Once you've set your reasonable compensation, you'll pay yourself this wage via a payroll processor (either Heard Payroll or a third-party payroll) to simplify compliance and ensure that the withheld income and payroll taxes gets remitted properly to the IRS (and state revenue agency if applicable in your state) and the quarterly and annual payroll filings get filed properly.
+After determining your reasonable salary, you'll need to pay yourself this wage via a payroll processor (either Heard Payroll or another service).
+A payroll provider service will simplify compliance and ensure proper withholding and remittance of payroll taxes to the IRS (and state revenue agency if applicable in your state. and the quarterly and annual payroll filings get filed properly.

 By paying yourself reasonable compensation with payroll and income taxes assessed, your remaining profits are just taxed as income.
 This is one of the key benefits of S Corp.

-You can take owner's distributions from those remaining passthrough profits as frequently or infrequently as you'd like by transferring funds from your business account to your personal account.
-You can use your Allocation Guide to help you determine the amounts.
-This is our recommendation to increase your income rather than significantly raising your salary, as increasing your reasonable compensation will reduce your tax savings due to the need for payroll taxes to be withheld on this compensation.
+You can transfer passthrough profits from your business account to your personal account at any frequency; this is considered an Owner's Distribution You can use your Allocation Guide to help you determine the appropriate amounts.
+This is our recommendation to increase your income without significantly raising your salary.
+Increasing your reasonable compensation will reduce your tax savings due to the required payroll taxes to be withheld on this compensation.

-For more about setting a reasonable salary, visit our resources on Becoming an S corporation.
+For more, please see FAQs about therapists' reasonable salaries and visit our resources on Becoming an S corporation.